 Submit your ILL request.
 You will receive an email notification when the book is available for you to pick up from the library.
 Be sure to access your account to check the status of any outstanding ILL requests.

 The Animation Study Guide provides users with an overview of some of the key works on the subjects of animated film history, criticism, and theory.
 It also provides resources for finding articles in serial publications and anthologies.

 Finding AudioVisual Materials at the UIUC Library

-The Undergraduate Library Media Collection holds a wide variety of material on DVD, BluRay Disc, and VHS.
+The Main Library Media Collection holds a wide variety of material on DVD, BluRay Disc, and VHS.
+It is located in the Main Stacks near the entrance.
+Materials can be checked out at the Main Stacks circulation desk.
 Many of these materials may be borrowed for up to one week, although some (materials on reserve for specific courses) do not circulate.
-There are two self check-out stations near the entrance to the collection (located on the lower level of the Undergraduate Library).
-Patrons may also prefer to check materials out at the front desk on the upper level of the library.

 For additional guidance on searching and finding specific film titles in the library collection, please consult this page from the How to Find Media guide.